docker/metadata-action/README.md

 Will be used on [schedule event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule).

-`pattern` is a specially crafted attribute to support [Handlebars template](https://handlebarsjs.com/guide/) with the following expressions:
+`pattern` is a specially crafted attribute to support [Handlebars' template](https://handlebarsjs.com/guide/) with the following expressions:
 * `date 'format'` ; render date by its [moment format](https://momentjs.com/docs/#/displaying/format/)